vitmalina/w2ui/readme.md

 [Road to 2.0 discussion](https://github.com/vitmalina/w2ui/discussions/1955)

 **W2UI v.2 no longer requires jQuery as a dependency**.
 You can download it from the master branch and at the moment, it is stable enough to be considrered for a Release Candidate.
+All [demos](https://w2ui.com/web/demos) have been updated to work as ES6 modules without any dependencies.

 ## About W2UI